 The credit loss component of fixed maturity securities impairment is calculated as the difference between amortized cost of the security and the present value of the expected cash flows of the security.
 The present value is determined using the best estimate of cash flows discounted at the effective rate implicit to the security at the date of purchase or prior impairment.
 The methodology and assumptions for estimating the cash flows vary depending on the type of security.
 For mortgage-backed and asset-backed securities, cash flow estimates, including prepayment assumptions, are based on data from widely accepted third-party sources or internal estimates.
 In addition to prepayment assumptions, cash flow estimates vary based on assumptions regarding the underlying collateral characteristics, expectations of delinquency and default rates, and structural support, including subordination and guarantees.
-If the present value of the modeled expected cash flows equals or exceeds the amortized cost of a security is determined to be other-than-temporarily impaired for credit reasons and is recognized as an OTTI loss in earnings.
+If the present value of the modeled expected cash flows equals or exceeds the amortized cost of a security, no credit loss exists, and the security is considered to be temporarily impaired.
+If the present value of the expected cash flows is less than amortized cost, the security is determined to be other-than-temporarily impaired for credit reasons and is recognized as an OTTI loss in earnings.
 The portion of the OTTI that is not considered a credit loss, is recognized as OTTI in accumulated comprehensive income.

-There was OTTI on fixed maturity securities in the amount of \$68 thousand and \$41 thousand for the years ended December 31, 2020 and December 31, 2019, respectively.
+There was OTTI on fixed maturity securities in the amount of \$4 thousand and \$68 thousand for the years ended December 31, 2021 and December 31, 2020, respectively.